scientist in lab

 AP-PA02 is developed as a sterile liquid formulation, suitable for delivery by inhalation.
 Clinical trial material of AP-PA02 is manufactured under cGMP at Armata’s production facility in California.

-Clinical Development of AP-PA02 in Cystic Fibrosis: Completed Phase 1b/2a “SWARM-P.a.”
+Cystic Fibrosis: Completed Phase 1b/2a “SWARM-P.a.”
 Study

-In October 2020, Armata received FDA clearance for its IND to initiate the “SWARM-P.a.” study – a Phase 1b/2a, multicenter, double-blind, randomized, placebo-controlled, single ascending dose (SAD) and multiple ascending dose (MAD) clinical trial to evaluate the safety, tolerability and phage recovery profile of AP-PA02 administered by inhalation in subjects with cystic fibrosis and chronic pulmonary Pseudomonas aeruginosa infection.
-Primary Endpoints (SAD and MAD) included incidence and severity of treatment-emergent, adverse events.
-Secondary Endpoints (MAD) included changes in P. aeruginosa colony-forming units.
-We looked at clinical parameters as a part of exploratory endpoints for the SAD and MAD cohorts.
-The SWARM-P.a. study was supported by a $5 million Therapeutics Development Award from the Cystic Fibrosis Foundation.
+In October 2020, Armata received FDA clearance for its IND to initiate the “SWARM-P.a.” study – a Phase 1b/2a, multicenter, double-blind, randomized, placebo-controlled, single ascending dose (SAD) and multiple ascending dose (MAD) clinical trial to evaluate the safety and tolerability of inhaled AP-PA02 administered by inhalation in subjects with cystic fibrosis and chronic pulmonary Pseudomonas aeruginosa infection.

 In the first quarter of 2023, Armata announced positive topline results from the completed “SWARM-P.a.” study.
 Data indicate that AP-PA02 was well-tolerated with a treatment emergent adverse event profile similar to placebo.
 Pharmacokinetics findings confirm that AP-PA02 can be effectively delivered to the lungs through nebulization with minimal systemic exposure, with single ascending doses and multiple ascending doses resulting in a proportional increase in exposure as measured in induced sputum.
 AP-PA02 exposures were generally consistent across subjects.
 Additionally, bacterial levels of P. aeruginosa in the sputum measured at several timepoints suggest improvement in bacterial load reduction for subjects treated with AP-PA02 at the end of treatment as compared to placebo after ten days of dosing.
 In addition, a correlation was seen between increasing phage dose (higher AP-PA02 exposures) and reduction in the bacterial load, supporting the biologic plausibility of a bacterial specific mechanism of action and creating the opportunity for phage as a therapeutic alternative to inhaled antibiotics.
-Following the promising Phase 1b/2a results of favorable safety and tolerability profile and plausible mechanism of action, an additional confirmatory Phase 2 trial was initiated in non-cystic fibrosis Bronchiectasis (NCFB) patients with similar chronic pulmonary disease with infections due to P. aeruginosa.

-Clinical Development of AP-PA02 in Non-Cystic Fibrosis Bronchiectasis: Phase 2 “Tailwind” Study
+Non-Cystic Fibrosis Bronchiectasis: Completed Phase 2 “Tailwind” Study

 Target Market and Medical Need